-The authors of the articles at All About Fertility are leading fertility experts and count doctors, professors, psychologists, and consultants.
+The authors of the articles at All About Fertility are leading fertility experts and include doctors, nurses, academics, scientists, psychologists and patients.
 All of them with their specific knowledge within fertility and infertility.
 Our authors have one common goal; sharing knowledge and creating awareness about fertility.

 Here you can read more about All About Fertility’s authors:

 Anne Judge, DNP, ARNP has worked in reproductive medicine for 12 years with a special interest in male infertility and fertility preservation cycles.
 She has a degree in Human Biology from Stanford University, Nursing degree from the University of Washington, and a Masters and Doctorate degree from Frontier Nursing University as a Women’s Health Nurse Practitioner.